simeonwetzel/sdsadocs/docs/geojson-osm-connector.md

     "year_of_construction": "1726 - 1743 / 2005"
 }
 ```

-To generate embeddings, a text document needs to be prepared by extracting and organizing the information from these tags key-value pairs.
+**Creating Text Documents for Embeddings**

-For instance:
+To generate embeddings, we need to transform these key-value pairs into a structured text document.
+Here's an example of how this might look:
 ```python
 feature_doc = """
 **Name**: Frauenkirche